 What should I bring?

 Clothes appropriate for sailing (expect to get wet), towel and change of clothes, proper fitting type III life jacket, closed toe shoes, a snack, sunscreen, and water bottle.

 This level is perfect for the new sailing camper.
 It is intended to introduce sailors to small boat sailing, teach safety, and some basic knots, rigging a sailboat, capsize recovery, finding the wind, rigging, steering a course, avoiding collision, how to safely stop and hold a boat still in the water, overboard recovery, handling shifty winds, and the universal distress signal.

 To register online for this camp, select the desired date from the schedule on this page or to to the Calendar to view all camp options.
-If you have any questions regarding at what level your camper should be enrolled at please contact either email@example.com or 515-599-SAIL (7245).
+If you have any questions regarding at what level your camper should be enrolled, please contact us at firstname.lastname@example.org.

 Youth Camp Schedule - Select one of the dates below to register online.